 Melexis does not grant shares, options or other rights to acquire shares to the members of its Executive Management.
 Contrary to recommendation 7.9 of the Code 2020, the members of the Executive Management are not required to hold a minimum threshold of shares in the Company.
 Melexis strongly believes in the Self-Determination Theory (Edward L. Deci and Richard M. Ryan, psychologists at the University of Rochester) arguing that contingent rewards can have detrimental effects on intrinsic motivation, creativity and innovation.
 Within Melexis, we focus on intrinsic value creation for the Company; the share price is a result thereof.
 The financial numbers which impact the level of the business component of the variable remuneration, i.e. revenue growth and EBIT growth, are important elements driving the valuation of the Company.
-As such, we believe there is a clear a total of 346,141.
+As such, we believe there is a clear alignment between shareholders on the one hand and management and the Melexis community on the other.